The Real Housewives of New York City season 7: Production and crew

 and a "Secrets Revealed" episode on September 3, 2015, which marked the conclusion of the season.

 Andrew Hoegl, Barrie Bernstein, Lisa Shannon, Pam Healy and Andy Cohen are recognized as the series' executive producers; it is produced by Ricochet and is distributed by Shed Media.

-Following the final episode of the season, "Secrets Revealed", a special was aired on Watch What Happens Live tiled "100th Episode Watch What Happens Live Special".
+Following the final episode of the season, "Secrets Revealed", a special was aired on Watch What Happens Live titled "100th Episode Watch What Happens Live Special".
 The special was hosted by Andy Cohen with many housewives, past and present, returning to discuss the series, the drama that occurred and how it affected their lives.

 Jill Zarin declined to participate in the special, but appeared on her own during an episode of Watch What Happens Live the following month in October, 2015.
 Zarin was shown footage of the special and spoke on her feud with Frankel.